hdShang/arxiv-daily/docs/cs-AI/2025-08-12/papers/250808629v1-securing-educational-llms-a-generalised-taxonomy-of-attacks-on-llms-.md

 ---
 layout: default
-title: Securing Educational LLMs: A Generalised Taxonomy of Attacks on LLMs and DREAD Risk Assessment
+title: "Securing Educational LLMs: A Generalised Taxonomy of Attacks on LLMs and DREAD Risk Assessment"
 ---

 # Securing Educational LLMs: A Generalised Taxonomy of Attacks on LLMs and DREAD Risk Assessment